RASST: Retrieval-Augmented Simultaneous Speech Translation: Results and Analysis

 \subsection{Main Results}

-\paragraph{\method substantially improves terminology translation accuracy} As shown in the first row of Figures~\ref{fig:main_result_1} and~\ref{fig:main_result_2}, \method consistently improves terminology translation accuracy over the strong InfiniSST baseline across all latencies.
-Using either the tagged glossary or the glossary automatically extracted from paper PDFs, \method delivers more than a 10\% absolute gain at nearly all latency levels, with improvements reaching up to 16\%.
-Notably, \method also outperforms offline ST, underscoring that speech context alone is often insufficient for reliable terminology translation and that incorporating domain-specific glossaries is crucial.
+\paragraph{\method substantially improves terminology accuracy} As shown in the first row of Figures~\ref{fig:main_result_1} and~\ref{fig:main_result_2}, \method consistently improves terminology accuracy over the strong InfiniSST baseline, by at least 10\% on the ACL 60/60 dev set and nearly 40\% on the ESO test set.
+ESO sees a larger gain because its oncological terms are hard to recognize and translate, whereas many of the annotated terms in ACL 60/60 are everyday words like "words", "model", and "weights" which are easy to translate correctly.
+Notably, \method even surpasses the \textit{Offline} baseline, indicating that the problem cannot be solved simply by providing full speech context.
+A gap to \textit{Offline + GT Terms} remains because the retriever is imperfect, but it is typically under 5\%, underscoring \method's effectiveness.

-\paragraph{\method improves overall translation quality} As shown in the second row of Figures~\ref{fig:main_result_1} and~\ref{fig:main_result_2}, \method also yields consistent gains in overall translation quality.
-For example, on En$\rightarrow$Zh, \method increases BLEU by at least 2 points across latency settings.
-The improvements are modest compared to the gains in terminology accuracy, reflecting that specialized terms occur relatively infrequently in the speech.
+\paragraph{\method improves overall translation quality} As shown in the second row of Figures~\ref{fig:main_result_1} and~\ref{fig:main_result_2}, \method also improves overall translation quality over InfiniSST.
+The BLEU gains are smaller than the gains in terminology accuracy, which is expected since terms occur relatively infrequently in the speech.

-\paragraph{Computational Efficiency of \method} Figure~\ref{fig:infer_eff} shows that the retriever adds negligible computational overhead compared to Speech LLM inference.
-We report the ratio between the retriever runtime and the Speech LLM decoding time.
-The largest overhead (0.16) occurs at the smallest chunk size: retriever latency is roughly constant, while the SpeechLLM generates the fewest tokens after each chunk, making the ratio highest.